Co-Option Vacancy on Todenham Parish Council

 Councillors have three main components to their work.

-- Decision making – Through meetings and attending committees with other elected members, councillors decide which activities to support, where money should be spent, what services should be delivered and what policies should be
+1. Decision making – Through meetings and attending committees with other elected members, councillors decide which activities to support, where money should be spent, what services should be delivered and what policies should be implemented.

 How much time does it take up?

-Quite often councillors say that their duties occupy them for about an hour a week.
+Quite often councillors say that their duties occupy them for, on average, about an hour a week.
 Obviously, there are some councillors who spend more time than this – and some less, but in the main, being a, parish councillor is an enjoyable way of contributing to your community, and helping to make it a better place to live and work.

-If after reading this notice you are interested in applying, please contact the clerk to the council using the above details.
+If after reading this notice you are interested in applying, please contact the Clerk to the Council (myself) at the above email address for an application form.

-Parish Council Meeting – Monday 2nd December, 7pm at the Village Hall
+Parish Council AGM – Monday 12th May 2025, 7pm at the Village Hall

-/in News /by clerkJust a quick reminder to anyone wishing to attend the next Parish Council Meeting.
+An invitation to anyone wishing to attend the next Parish Council AGM.

 The meeting starts at 7.00pm.